 - If one collects statistics from tables in the database, it is advised to collect statistics from all the tables.
-This holds true if the application has SQL statements with performing joins.
+This holds if the application has SQL statements with performing joins.

 - If the statistics of the optimizer present in the data dictionary no longer represent the indexes and tables, you should collect new statistics.
 There is a way for you to evaluate whether statistics in the dictionary are stale.
 You can compare the row count or the real cardinality of the table to the value of the DBA_TABLES.NUM_ROWS.
 Besides the above, if you see crucial data skew on the predicate columns, you should use histograms.

 - Evaluate Execution Plan-When writing or tuning any SQL statement in the OLTP environment, the business should have the goal to drive data from the table with the maximum selective filter.
 This implies fewer rows that are passed to the next step.
-In case the next step indicates a join, this means there are lesser rows joined.
+In case the next step indicates a join, this means there are fewer rows joined.
 You should check whether there are optimal access paths.

 When you are evaluating the execution plan of the optimizer, check the listed points: